Cosas1008/LeetCode/Practice/BinarySearch/Tree/README.md

 - [x] 1161 Max Level Sum of a Binary Tree
 - [x] 1339 Max Product of Splitted Binary Tree
 - [x] 1361 Validate Binary Tree Node ( personally, it should be hard )
+- [ ] 1372 Longeset ZigZag Path in a BT
 - [ ] 1457 Pseudo-Palindromic Paths in a Binary Tree